Disclosure: This content may contain affiliate links. Read my disclosure policy.

 Winter Directions to Platte Clove

-Coming down from the north takes a little longer but you can still get to all the good stuff.
+Getting to the trailheads from Tannersville takes a little longer, but you can still get to all the places you love:

 - Take the NY State Thruway to Exit 20 / Saugerties